josefsbreakfast/Polaris-Protocol/🌕_5_Long_Strategies/✏️_WAAAA/🖋️_guard_the_letters.md

 But the governance problem exists even before the worst-case scenario is demonstrated.

 **Do not build incentives under which destruction becomes rational.**

 ---

+> “It would have been easier for me to send it you a photocopy of the half-page Introduction.“
+>
+> *This correspondence is quoted as private historical correspondence rather than as part of the writer’s published authorial corpus.
+Any subsisting rights remain with the relevant estate or rightsholder.
+Its inclusion here should not be understood as treating private or unpublished correspondence as ownerless material or as an extension of the writer’s published works.*

+---